arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 ## Overview

-The Remoteproc Runtime is an OCI-compliant container runtime designed for deploying firmware to auxiliary processors (remote processors) in embedded systems via the Linux remoteproc framework.
+The Remoteproc Runtime is an OCI-compliant runtime optimized for embedded system requirements rather than general-purpose containerization.
+It is designed for deploying firmware to auxiliary processors (remote processors) in embedded systems via the Linux remoteproc framework.
 While it implements the core OCI runtime operations, it differs significantly from traditional container runtimes in several fundamental ways.

 ## Purpose and Context